ivopc/nft-ips-reflect/README.md

 This is made for a job that reproduces NFTs data into a database.
-I got scammed and did get paid so I decided to turn it open-source.
+I got scammed and did not get paid so I decided to turn it open-source.

 The project have two differents sources with little different aspects but I forgot which one is the most updated release, lol.

 ## Setup